 Disclaimer: The image is for representation purposes only.

-Best accompanied with seal roti (bread), Shimi ko achar is a kind of pickle made of string bean (locally known as Shimi) and flavoured with green chillies, sesame seeds and lemon juice.
-This is among the top famous food of Sikkim.
+Best accompanied with seal roti (bread), Shimi ko achar is a kind of pickle made of string bean (locally known as Shimi) and flavored with green chillies, sesame seeds, and lemon juice.
+This is among the famous vegetarian food in sikkim.

 Where to try: Local food shops